babycastles/Scrape-The-Internet-For-Our-Archives/README.md

 I'm writing these using a Mac, if it's different for a PC/Linux - sorry.
 Hope this helps other people too.

+Also, we're a 9 year old 501c3 non-profit run by volunteers.
+If you like what we do, including this, please consider making a [tax-deductable donation](https://www.guidestar.org/profile/81-3155264) so we can keep doing it!

 ## Downloading from Instagram
 This will save the videos & photos and save the filename with the date it was posted to instagram & the username who posted it. the files look like this "2012-10-10_02-09-30_UTC_babycastles.jpg"